willscott/gosendmail/README.md

 `signmail` parses stdin for mail sent via a `mutt`-like program.
-It runs santization and dkim signing, and then passes the signed message to another process, routed based on the sending domain.
-This is meant to be an `ssh` wrapped `sendmail` binary.
+It runs santization and dkim signing, and then passes the signed message to another process, based on the sending domain.
+The sub-process interaction is designed to be interoperable with the semantics of `sendmail`. (e.g. the final email body is passed to stdin.)

-`sendmail` runs on the semi-trusted server, takes an already signed message, and manages the actual sending to remote servers.
+`sendmail` runs on a semi-trusted server, takes an already signed message, and performs the actual sending to remote MTSs.

 Usage
 ---

 * `go build ./cmd/sendmail ./cmd/signmail`
-* `sendmail` copied to cloud server.
+* copy `sendmail` to your cloud server (or build it there).
-* Modify `config.json` to point to relevant keys / domain.
+* Modify `config.json` for relevant keys and domain(s).
-* set your local MTA sendmail endpoint to the local `signmail` binary.
+* Configure Mutt or your MTA to send using the `signmail` binary.
 * Use the environmental variables `GOSENDMAIL_TLS` and `GOSENDMAIL_SELFSIGNED`
   when insecure mail delivery is desirable.
-These variable will be read by the sendmail binary, but can be reasonably simply propagated through SSH.
+These variable will be read by the sendmail binary, a can be propagated through SSH.

+Configuration Options
+---

+Environmental Variables

+* `GOSENDMAIL_TLS` - set to a false-y ("false", "0") value to skip StartTLS
+* `GOSENDMAIL_SELFSIGNED` - set to a true value ("true", "1") to allow
+   TLS handshakes with servers that present invalid certificates.
+* `GOSENDMAIL_RECIPIENTS` - overrides the addresses the message will be sent to.
+This helps support partial resumption of remaining recipients and BCC.
+   If not specified, recipients will be generated from the To, CC, and BCC fields.

+Configuration Options (signmail)

+* `DkimKeyCmd` The subprocess to execute to retrieve the bytes of the dkim signing key.
+* `DkimSelector` The DKIM selector, a part of the DKIM dns record. (default: 'default')
+* `SendCommand` The subprocess to use to send signed messages via the semi-trusted server.

+Configuration Options (sendmail)

+* `DialerProxy` A URL (e.g. `socks5://...`) that connections to remote MTAs will be dialed through.
+* `TLSCert` The certificate file for the sender (client) to use for self authentication.
+* `TLSKey` The corresponding private key file for the sending client to use.